zhangshy2017/DMRG-S/README.md

 `dmrgs.jl` contain the main function of DMRG-S and SIMPS method with two-site optimization.

 Usage:

+1. Bakeup the original files `projmpo.jl` and `abstractprojmpo.jl` in the folder "src/mps/" of the ITensors pakage and replace them with the revised version.
+2. Place the file `dmrgs.jl` under the folder "src/mps/"  and add a line 'include("mps/dmrgs.jl")' in the file "src/mps/ITensors.jl".
+3. Add methods "dmrgs," and "simps,".

 `python3 1D_cluster_state_stabilizer.py <Number of entangled qubits> <Correction mode>`